 The agency client relationship typically lasts about eighteen months, that’s from initial romancing through to the inevitable breakup.
 The stages and approximate lengths of time are shown on the graphic wheel below.

-When the relationship is in the honeymoon phase it is sometimes easy to think “they’re sorted, nothing doing there, move on” but wait; if you understand it is just a phase and will likely be passed through, don’t move on just yet.
+When the agency client relationship is in the honeymoon phase it is sometimes easy to think “they’re sorted, nothing doing there, move on” but wait; if you understand it is just a phase and will likely be passed through, don’t move on just yet.
 Asking them when they will review is perhaps a little insensitive, instead find out the following.

 - When did the relationship start and most importantly …

 - What was it about the agency that made them their first choice

 This last question is especially important as it will frame any future approach.

 You don’t really want to meet these guys just yet as it will likely be a waste of time and maybe even a little embarrassing for all concerned.

 After the first three months or so of the agency client relationship it is possible that another agency may well turn the eye of the client and they may be prepared to meet up to flirt a little, but it is unlikely to lead to anything more at this stage; however, it can be good to get on their radar, just don’t expect anything more than a peck on the cheek and a ‘lovely to meet you, let’s keep in touch’ and if you push for anything more you may well get your face slapped (metaphorically of course!!).

 So – good to meet, long-term prospect.

 Nine months into the agency client relationship, things have gone from boring to frustrating.
 Same old same old.
 Nothing new.
 SURPRISE ME FOR GOODNESS SAKES!! you can almost hear the poor client screaming.